 \subsection{Text Standardization via GPT-4}

-We utilize fine-grained text description labels extracted from pathological reports to align image bag-level features.
-Though pathological reports are readily accessible from public databases, their content exhibits significant variability depending on the source.
+We utilize fine-grained text description labels extracted from pathology reports to align image bag-level features.
+Though pathology reports are readily accessible from public databases, their content exhibits significant variability depending on the source.
 Despite these format differences, pathology diagnoses consistently adhere to specific and well-established diagnostic standards.
-In our work, we developed fine-grained diagnostic criteria under the guidance of professional pathologists to standardize report data and extract fine-grained insights pertinent to pathological diagnosis, aiming to enhance its generalization capabilities substantially.
+In our work, we develop fine-grained diagnostic criteria under the guidance of professional pathologists to standardize report data and extract fine-grained insights pertinent to pathological diagnosis, aiming to enhance its generalization capabilities substantially.

-Our manual-designed prompts aim to extract the morphological characteristics under the microscope, such as the degree of differentiation and lesion invasion, and filter out information irrelevant to the diagnosis.
-Subsequently, we employed GPT-4 to extract answers from the original diagnosis reports automatically.
-If the information queried is absent in the pathological reports, ``Unknown'' is used as the answer. \cref{tab_human_prompt} shows manually designed prompts and two fine-grained text description label examples.
-Then, we recombine these extracted fine-grained information and integrated it into a complete description of the case image. \textbf{More details about the prompts used for Text Standardization are provided in Supplementary Material.}
+The manual-designed standards aim to extract the morphological characteristics under the microscope, such as the degree of differentiation and lesion invasion, and filter out information irrelevant to the diagnosis.
+Subsequently, we employ GPT-4 to automatically extract answers from the original diagnosis reports based on prompts composed of these standards.
+If the information queried is absent in the pathology reports, ``Unknown'' is used as the answer. \cref{tab_human_prompt} shows manual-designed standards and two fine-grained text description label examples.
+Then, we recombine these extracted fine-grained information and integrate it into a complete description of the case image. \textbf{More details about the prompts used for Text Standardization are provided in Supplementary Material.}